SysKitTeam/docs-point/configuration-inventory/configuration-inventory-requirements.md

 ## Connect Service Account
 To collect Microsoft Teams-related data, you need to **connect a service account in SysKit Point for the Configuration Inventory module**.

-When preparing a dedicated service account, consider the following requirements:
+When preparing the service account, consider the following requirements:
 * **service account should have the Teams Administrator Azure AD role assigned**
-* **multi-factor authentication is disabled for the service account**

 Learn how to connect the service account in SysKit Point by following the instructions from [this article](configuration/connect-service-account.md).